-1. The times, places and manner of holding elections for Senators and Representatives shall be prescribed in each State by the Legislature thereof, subject to the provisions of this Constitution; but the Congress may, at any time, by law make or alter such regulations, except as to the times and places of choos- 2.
-The Congress shall assemble at least ouce in every year; and such meeting shall be on the first Monday in December, unless they shall, by law, appoint a different Section 5.
-1. Each House shall be the judge of the elections, returns and qualifications of its own members, and a majerity of each shall constitute a quorum to do business, but a smaller number may adjourn from day to lay, and may be authorized to compel the attendance of absent members, in such manner and under such penalties as each House may provide.
-2. Each House may determine the rules of its proreedings, punish its members for disorderly behavior. end, with the concurrence of two-thirds of the whole Timber, expel a member.
-3. Each House shall keep a journal of its proecclings, and from time to time publish the same, excepting such parts as may in their judgment require secresy, and the yeas and nays of the members of either House, on any question, shall, at the desire oftwe-fifth of those present, be entered on the journal.
+1. The times, places and manner of holding elections for Senators and Representatives shall be prescribed in each State by the Legislature thereof, subject to the provisions of this Constitution; but the Congress may, at any time, by law make or later such regulations, except as to the times and places of choos- 2.
+The Congress shall assemble at least oace in every year; and such meeting shall be on the first Monday in December, unless they shall, by law, appoint a different Section 5.

+1. Each House shall be the judge of the elections, returns and qualifications of its own members, and a majority of each shall constitute a quorum to do business; but a smaller number may adjourn from day to lay, and may be authorized to compel the attendance of absent members, in such manner and under such penalties as each House may provide.
+2. Each House may determine the rules of its proreedings, punish its members for disorderly behavior, and, with the concurrence of two-thirds of the whole 8.
+Each House shall keep a journal of its proceedings, and from time to time publish the same, excepting such parts as may in their judgment require secresy, and the year and nays of the members of either House, on any question, shall, at the desire of twe-fifth of those present, be entered on the journal.
 4. Neither House, during the session of Congress, shall, without the consent of the other, adjourn for more than three days, nor to any other place than that n which the two Houses shall be sitting.
 Section 6.
-1. The Senators and Representatives shall receive a compensation for their services, to be ascertained by law, and paid out of the treasury of the Confederate States.
-They shall, in all cases, except treason, felony and breach of the peace be privileged from arrest during their attendance at the session of their respective Houses, and in going to and returning from the same; and for any speech or dehate in either House they shall not be questioned in any other place.
+1. The Senators and Representatives shall receive a compensation for their services, to be ascertained by aw, and paid out of the treasury of the Confederate States.
+They shall, in all cases, except treason, felony and breach of the peace be privileged from arrest during their attendance at the session of their respective Houses, and in going to and returning from the same; and for any speech or debate in either House they shall not be questioned in any other place.
 2. No Senator or Representative shall, during the time for which he was elected, be appointed to any civil office under the authority of the Confederate States, which shall have been created, or the emoluments whereof shall have been increased during such time; and no person holding any office under the Confederate States shall be a member of either House duduring his continuance in office.
-But Congress may. by law, grant to the principal oficer in each of the Executive Departments a seat upon the floor of either House, with the privilege of discussing any measures appertaning to his Jepartment.
+But Congress may, by law, grant to the principal oficer in each of the Executive Departments a seat upon the floor of either House, with the privilege of discussing any measures appertaning to his department.
 Section 7.
-1. All bills for raising revenue shall originate in the House of Representatives; but the Senate may propose haconeur with amendments as on other bills. lo .
-Every bill which have passed both House st2 1, before it becomes a law, be presented to the. have the right to take such territory and slaves law fully held by them in any of the States or Territories 4.
-The Confederate States shall guarantee to every State that now is or hereafter may become a member of this Confederacy a Republican form of government, and shall protect each of them against invasion; and on application of the Legislature (or of the Executive when the Legislature is not in session) against domes- ARTICLE V .- Section 1.
+1. All bills for raising revenue shall originate in the House of Representatives; but the Senate may propose haconcur with amendments as on other bills. lo .
+Every bill which have passed both House st2 1, before it becomes a law, be presented to the.
+Vol. II.